 Speaking test might look easy for most of the candidates, but you won’t score a good band if you don’t know about the criteria of the test.
 Read this article to know how to take IELTS speaking test.
-Read about the IELTS and IELTS tests on our page by clicking here,

 How to Take IELTS Speaking Test?

 1. Initially you have to feel relaxed, if you are nervous or have anxiety you will lose your confident and you won’t speak well.

 2. Remember the examiner is not being assessed on you opinions, they are only interested in relevance to the question, and in how well you express your ideas in English, so you don’t have to tell the truth.
 They don’t care if you have 2 best friends or more, or your favorite game is soccer or cricket.